-Rental linens and fabrics play a huge role in your wedding decor.
-Not only are linens essential when it comes to dressing up your reception tables, but they can be monumental in transforming your empty venue, ceremony backdrop, chairs, and more into the wedding details of your dreams.
-Once you start looking into rental linens, it’s easy to get confused about exactly which types of fabric you need or what will work best with your wedding style, but knowing the popular options and their basic differences will help you ultimately decide.
-And when you’re ready to start shopping, LinenTablecloth.com has everything you need in one place!
+Wedding linen rentals and fabrics play a huge role in your wedding decor.
+Not only are linens essential when it comes to dressing up your reception banquet tables, but they can be monumental in transforming your empty venue, ceremony backdrop, chairs, and more when creating the wedding of your dreams.
+Once you start looking into rental linens, it’s easy to feel torn about exactly which types of fabric and linen rentals you need, or what will work best with your wedding style, but knowing the popular options and their basic differences will ultimately help you decide.

-Satin is one of the most popular types of fabric offering a very high sheen and upscale feel.
+Satin is one of the most popular types of fabric offering an iridescent sheen and upscale feel.
 For centuries, satin was woven exclusively with silk thread and came with a very high price tag.
 Modern satins are blended with polyester, nylon, rayon, and even cotton, making them much more affordable while still providing an elegant look.
-Satin table linens are ideal for formal weddings and glamorous styles.
+Satin table linens are ideal for formal weddings and luxe, glamorous styles.

 This stiff, slightly shiny fabric is a cross between satin and silk, making it an excellent choice for high-end venues and classic weddings (imagine Princess Diana’s wedding dress, which was made from taffeta).
 Taffeta has a starched-like appearance that also makes it a great material for incorporating texture into your table decor.
 You can find taffeta linens with a variety of textures, from fabric rosettes to pintuck and pinwheel styles with stylishly-placed folds.